preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 To add another Page Collection, just do it the same way.

-When you have added one or more Page Collections, you can use the icons to:
+When you have added one or more page collections, you can use the icons to:

 .. image:: community-collection-settings-icons-blue.png